Head On Collision Lawyer in Louisiana

 To further illustrate the danger of a head-on collision, imagine two cars traveling in opposite directions, each at 60 mph.
 If one of them crosses the yellow line and collides with the other, their speeds are effectively doubled—making the damage the same as a 120 mph crash.
 Due to the physics of head-on collisions, even would-be minor collisions are much more serious.

-Causes of Head-On Collisions
+Causes of Head-on Collisions

-- Traumatic brain injury
+- Traumatic brain injury (TBI)

-- Neck injuries
+- Neck and back injuries